-For bridges with a roadway approach with shoulders use the SCDOT Standard Barrier Parapet-Vertical Face Bridge Railing in Attachment B. At ends where thrie beam guardrail is required, design and detail the barrier to meet MASH requirements using the standard barrier transition details shown on the Bridge Drawings and Details.
-Detail the barrier parapet parallel to the edge of the adjacent travel lane.
+For bridges with a roadway approach with shoulders use the Vertical Face Bridge Railing MASH Bridge Barrier details in Attachment B. At ends where MASH guardrail stiffness transition attaches, provide the barrier transition as shown in the MASH Bridge Barrier details.
+At ends where thrie beam guardrail is required, design and detail the barrier to meet MASH requirements.
+Detail the barrier's parapet parallel to the edge of the adjacent travel lane.